neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Routing.rst

 	-
 	  uriPattern: 'Users/{username}'
 	  defaults:
-	    '@package':    'Demo'
+	    '@package':    'My.Demo'
-	    '@controller': 'Customer'
+	    '@controller': 'Product'
 	    '@action':     'show'
-	  toLowerCase: true
+	  toLowerCase: false
 	  routeParts:
 	    username:
-	      toLowerCase: false
+	      toLowerCase: true

 The option ``toLowerCase`` will change the default behavior for this route and reset it for the username route part.
-Given the same username of "Kasper" the resulting URI will now be ``http://localhost/users/Kasper`` (note the lower case "u" in "users").
+Given the same username of "Kasper" the resulting URI will now be ``http://localhost/Users/kasper`` (note the lower case "k" in "kasper").

 .. note::

 	The predefined route parts ``@package``, ``@subpackage``, ``@controller``, ``@action`` and ``@format`` are an exception, they're always lower cased!

-Matching of incoming URIs is always done case insensitive.
-So both "Users/Kasper" and "users/Kasper" will match, and the value of the dynamic part will never be changed.
-If you want to handle data coming in through dynamic route parts case-insensitive, you need to handle that in your own code.
+Matching of incoming URIs to static route parts is always done case sensitive.
+So "users/kasper" won't match.
+For dynamic route parts the case is usually not defined.
+If you want to handle data coming in through dynamic route parts case-sensitive, you need to handle that in your own code.

 Subroutes
 =========

 For security reasons and to avoid confusion, only routes configured in your global configuration folder are active.
-But FLOW3 supports what we call *subroutes* enabling you to provide custom routes with your package and reference them in the global routing setup.
+But FLOW3 supports what we call *SubRoutes* enabling you to provide custom routes with your package and reference them in the global routing setup.

 Imagine following routes in the ``Routes.yaml`` file inside your demo package:

-*Example: Demo Subroutes - Demo/Configuration/Routes.yaml*
+*Example: Demo Subroutes - My.Demo/Configuration/Routes.yaml*

 .. code-block:: yaml

 	-
-	  name: 'Customer routes'
+	  name: 'Product routes'
-	  uriPattern: '/clients/{@action}'
+	  uriPattern: 'products/{@action}'
 	  defaults:
-	    '@controller': Customer
+	    '@controller': 'Product'

 	-
 	  name: 'Standard routes'
-	  uriPattern: '/{@action}'
+	  uriPattern: '{@action}'
 	  defaults:
-	    '@controller': Standard

-	--
-	  name: 'Fallback'
-	  uriPattern: ''
-	  defaults:
-	    '@controller': Standard
+	    '@controller': 'Standard'
-	    '@action':     index

 And in your global ``Routes.yaml``:

-*Example: Referencing subroutes - Configuration/Routes.yaml*
+*Example: Referencing SubRoutes - Configuration/Routes.yaml*

 .. code-block:: yaml

 	-
-	  name: 'Demo subroutes'
+	  name: 'Demo SubRoutes'
-	  uriPattern: 'demo<DemoSubroutes>(.{@format})'
+	  uriPattern: 'demo/<DemoSubroutes>(.{@format})'
 	  defaults:
-	    '@package': Demo
+	    '@package': 'My.Demo'
-	    '@format':  html
+	    '@format':  'html'
 	  subRoutes:
 	    DemoSubroutes:
-	      package: Demo
+	      package: 'My.Demo'

-As you can see, you can reference subroutes by putting parts of the URI pattern in angle brackets (like ``<subRoutes>``).
-With the subRoutes setting you specify where to load the subroutes from.
+As you can see, you can reference SubRoutes by putting parts of the URI pattern in angle brackets (like ``<subRoutes>``).
+With the subRoutes setting you specify where to load the SubRoutes from.

-Internally the ConfigurationManager merges toghether the main route with its subroutes, resulting in the following routing configuration:
+Internally the ConfigurationManager merges together the main route with its SubRoutes, resulting in the following routing configuration:

 *Example: Merged routing configuration*